NativeScript/plugins/packages/biometrics/README.md

 				.verifyBiometric({
 					title: 'Enter your password',
 					message: 'Scan yer finger', // optional
-					android: { pinFallback: false, // do not allow pnFallback to enable crypto operations
+					pinFallback: false, // do not allow pnFallback to enable crypto operations
 					keyName: 'MySecretKeyName', // The name of the key that will be created/used
-							encryptText: 'The Secret I want encrypted' }, })
+					secret: 'The Secret I want encrypted' }
+					)
 				.then((result) => {
-					var encryptedText= result.encrypted  // The text encrypted with a key named "MySecretKeyName" var IV = result.iv // the  initialization vector used to encrypt
+					var encryptedText= result.encrypted  // The text encrypted with a key named "MySecretKeyName" (Android Only) var IV = result.iv // the  initialization vector used to encrypt (Android Only)

+					// For IOS the secret is stored in the keycain

 				})